hashicorp/design-system/wiki/Website-Doc-folder.md

     Used to control the order of the pages in navigational lists (lower value moves up the page, higher value moves it down) - default is `100`
 *   `hidden`
     Used to hide the page from the sidebar navigation and the lists on the landing pages - default is `false`
+*   `previewImage`
+  An optional full path to an image used when listing the page as "card" (eg. in landing pages).
+The path refers to the `dist` folder generated at build time, so is relative to the content of the `/website/public` folder.

 Only the `title` attribute is technically required, all the others are optional (even though some of them like `description` and `caption` are necessary for component pages).